it-all/FormFormer/README.md

 HTML5 Form Creation Tool in PHP (7+) and Twig

 INSTALLATION
 composer require it-all/form-former
+(or add "it-all/form-former": "dev-master" to composer.json and composer update)
-(you may need to add "minimum-stability": "dev" to composer.json) copy src/templates/macros/* to your twig environment
+copy src/templates/macros/* to your twig environment

 FormFormer forms forms.
 It is decoupled from submission processing and validation.
 An $errorMessage string can be passed to field constructors for error display. https://github.com/cangelis/simple-validator may be a good option for field validation.
 The FF examples do show some minimal processing and validation techniques.